IBM/extract-audio-from-video/README.md

 **Work in progress**
-# Extract Audio from Video and Store it in Cloud Object Storage
+# Extract Audio from Video and store it in Cloud Object Storage

+Description to start from What you are doing, why you are doing.
+Driving reasons behind them

 In this code pattern, we will convert video files to audio files using an open-source library **FFMPEG** and store it in **Cloud Object Storage.**